mushufinance/mushu-swap-sdk/README.md

 # mushu-swap-sdk

-Mushu Finance is a value-optimized, economically sustainable and decentralized hybrid yield earning (yield farm and yield aggregator) running on the Genechain blockchain.
+Mushu Finance is a value-optimized, economically sustainable and decentralized hybrid yield earning (yield farm and yield aggregator) running on the Binance Smart Chain.